arnaudroger/simpleflatmapper.org/0203-joins.md

 }
 ```

-The aggregation can deal with any number of inner level, and any number like the following - except for CSV -:
+The aggregation can deal with any number of inner level, and any number like the following:

 ```java
 class Root {